ZhijianZhou01/metav/V1/README.md

 ### 1.2.
 Functional expansion
-metav was originally designed to detect and count the viral composition in metagenomics-sequencing-data, but it's flexible and not limited to viruses.
+metav was originally designed to detect the viral composition in metagenomics-sequencing-data, but it's flexible and not limited to viruses.

 ## 2. Download and install